-Any immunization that is refused by the student must be documented.
+Any immunization that is refused by the student must be documented on an Immunization Waiver Form (Appendix S).
 The student must recognize that these and any additional requirements of the clinical facility must be met for all students.
-Requirements of the clinical facility may supersede the requirements of the Berea College Nursing Department.
-Please see Appendix B for Failure to Comply with Clinical Requirements in CastleBranch document.
+Requirements of the clinical facility may supersede or be additional to the requirements of the Berea College Nursing Department.
+Please see Appendix C for Failure to Comply with Clinical Requirements in CastleBranch document.